 The Head of Sector: Energy, Manufacturing and Construction from the Government's Cabinet Office explained one of the key challenges is the language barrier - business, government and civil society often speak very different languages.
 Therefore trying to identify areas of mutual interest to get all the stakeholder in the same room was the biggest hurdle.
 Also finding how to fit into all the strategic agendas and ensure there was sufficient grounds to do so was a challenge too.
 However once they were all in the same room and had an approved model, it is looking at what would incentive them to make the commitment.
 For the Lloyds Group and Money Mental Health Policy Institute it was about being one of the first companies to champion accessibility standards and a narrative that was really compelling.
-For Money Mental Health Policy Institute it was about having a creditable partners that was deeply committed.
+For Money Mental Health Policy Institute.
 Being able to trust that the big name corporate would follow through on the commitment and that they were not just doing it for PR promotion.